Acitulen/DebugMod/README.md

 - Break servers.
 - Fix servers.
 - Protect servers.
-- Copy today's task.
+- Spawn items for today's task.

 ## Signal panel:
 - View signal images from all levels.
 - Listen signal sounds from all levels.
 - Read signal messages from all levels.
+- Spawn drives with signals from all levels.

-## Event activator:
+## Event panel:
+- Monitor meta paranoia.
 - Run story events.
 *Most events can only be started in story mode.
 - Run trigger events.